vitali2y/pax/README.md

 - It's fully parallelized, so it can make the most of your cores.
 - It's minimal.
 It doesn't support plugins

 Don't waste time waiting for your bundler to do its thing.
 Use Parcel Redux while you're developing, and **iterate to your heart's content**.
-Use your super-cool, magical, really slow bundler for releases, when you don't care how long it takes to run.
+Use your super-cool, magical, slow-as-molasses bundler for releases, when you don't care how long it takes to run.

 # How do I get it?